 Seattle Correctness2006 Nov 2

 They have started a new column called "Ask an Uptight Seattlite" that is funny because it satirizes the strong Political Correctness of Seattle.
 I thought this week's entry was particularly good.
-It gives instruction in how to be considerate (PC style), and explains the hierarchy of Transportation Righeousness.
+It gave instruction in how to be considerate (PC style), and explained the hierarchy of Transportation Righteousness.